-The ASN has issued standards for cooking salt (NS 03-017) and iodine content in cooking salt (NS 03038) that are not obligatory; however, the standard for iodized cooking salt (NS ECOSTAND 048) is obligatory.
+The ASN has issued standards (NS 03-017) for cooking salt and (NS 03038) iodine content in cooking salt that are not obligatory.

+However, the standard (NS ECOSTAND 048) for iodized cooking salt is obligatory.
 Adding iodine to salt has been compulsory in Senegal since December 2000 (Decree 2000-1154 of December 29, 2000).

-Other obligatory standards require the addition of vitamins or minerals in food products, such as iron and folic acid in wheat flour (Please see NS ECOSTAND 047) and Vitamin A in vegetable oil (Please see NS ECOSTAND 008).
+Other obligatory standards require the addition of vitamins or minerals in food products, such as iron and folic acid in wheat flour (NS ECOSTAND 047) and Vitamin A in vegetable oil (NS ECOSTAND 008).

-For food additives that do not have an ASN standard, Senegal references standards applied by the exporting country or the Codex General Standards for Food Additives (192-1995).
+NB: For food additives that do not have an ASN standard, Senegal references standards applied by the exporting country or the Codex General Standards for Food Additives (192-1995).

-Section V. Pesticide and Other Contaminants
+Section V. Pesticide and Contaminants

-Senegal applies control measures adopted through the Phytosanitary Convention for Africa and the Sahelian Pesticides Committee, which is a part of the Permanent Intestate Committee for Drought Control in the Sahel.
+Senegal applies control measures adopted through the Phytosanitary Convention for Africa and the Sahelian Pesticides Committee, which is a part of the Permanent Interstate Committee for Drought Control in the Sahel (CILSS).
 For more information on authorized pesticides, please visit the committee's website.
-Senegal also applies recommended Codex guidelines concerning maximum residue levels for pesticides or veterinary drugs.
-Products that are quarantined for testing are stored in areas approved by the Inter-African Phytosanitary Council.
-The sale or distribution of agro-pharmaceutical products that have not been approved by the Government of Senegal (e.g., Agricultural Services or Animal Health Services) is prohibited.

 Pesticides sold in Senegal must be registered and approved by the Directorate of Plant Protection in the Ministry of Agriculture, which maintains a list of approved, restricted, and banned pesticides.
 In December 2019, ASN issued a standard on Maximum Residue Limits (MRLs) of pesticides.
 This standard (NS 03-0171) is recommended but not obligatory.
+Senegal also applies recommended Codex guidelines concerning maximum residue levels for pesticides or veterinary drugs.

+The sale or distribution of agro-pharmaceutical products that have not been approved by the Government of Senegal (e.g., Agricultural Services or Animal Health Services) is prohibited.

+Products that are quarantined for testing are stored in areas approved by the Inter-African Phytosanitary Council.